mschoenebeck/zeos-orchard/book/src/protocol/notes.md

 where $\mathsf{cm}$ is the $\NoteCommit$ value of the corresponding UTXO.

 No modification is required, since it depends only on the UTXO randomness as well as its commitment.
-The latter has already been adapted to the new UTXO tuple structure (see previous section).
+The latter has already been adapted to the new UTXO tuple structure (see [Commitment](#commitment)).